khaledshishani32/reading-notes/401/read09.md

-# Enriching Your Python Classes With Dunder (Magic, Special) Methods
+# Dunder (Magic, Special) Methods and Statistics - Probability
 ---
 ### Dunder or magic methods in Python are the methods having two prefix and suffix underscores in the method name.
 Dunder here means “Double Under (Underscores)”.
 These are commonly used for operator overloading.
 Few examples for magic methods are: __init__, __add__, __len__, __repr__ ..
 ## Example : Iterating through a string Using for Loop